mikefaus/gars-tech-exam/README.md

 1. Clone the repository in your local file
 2. Open VS code
-3. Navigate to the directory with the reposity using the terminal in VS code
+3. Navigate to the directory with the repository using the VS code terminal
 4. Run npm install
 5. Run npm start